-The solution is to do a one arm barbell curl.
+The solution is to do a one arm barbell curl, which makes for a very quirky bicep workout.
 Not only does this drill help you to build proportional biceps, but it's also ideal for arm wrestlers and anyone else who wants to perform impressive feats of strength with their arms.

 Single arm barbell curl exercise details

 - Main Muscles: Biceps brachii

 - Secondary Muscles: Brachioradialis, brachialis, forearm flexors

 - Exercise Mechanics: Isolation